gilcrest/diygoapi/README.md

 When running the `Genesis` service through `mage`, the JSON response is sent to the terminal and also `./config/genesis/response.json` so you don't need to collect it now.

-Briefly, the data model is setup to enable a B2B multi-tenant SAAS, which is overkill for a simple CRUD app, but it's the model I wanted to create/learn and can serve only one tenant just fine.
+Briefly, the data model is set up to enable a B2B multi-tenant SAAS, which is overkill for a simple CRUD app, but it's the model I wanted to create/learn and can serve only one tenant just fine.
 This initial data setup as part of Genesis creates a Principal organization, a Test organization and apps/users within those as well as sets up permissions and roles for access for the user input into the service.
 The principal org is created solely for the administrative purpose of creating other organizations, apps and users.
 The test organization is where all tests are run for test data isolation, etc.

 Most importantly, a user initiated organization and app is created based on your input in `./config/genesis/cue/input.cue`.
 The response details of this organization (located within the `userInitiated` node of the response are those which are needed to run the various Movie APIs (create movie, read movie, etc.)